xieyugui/balancer/README.md

 在roundrobin 模式下新增 backup、weight、max_fails、fail_timeout 功能：

 ####backup=number
     marks the server as a backup server.
-It will be passed requests when the primary servers are unavailable. by default, 0    --(0/1)
+It will be passed requests when the primary servers are unavailable.<br\> by default, 0    --(0/1)

 ####weight=number
     sets the weight of the server, by default, 1.